 HOW DO TRAINING PROVIDERS APPLY?

-We recommend training providers apply to both systems as different trusts and public sector bodies will use different ones.
+We recommend training providers apply to all three systems as different trusts and public sector bodies will use different ones.

 The NHS London Procurement Partnership: